Are you confident in accurately reporting cryptocurrency earnings on your tax returns?

 For example, one recent area that has especially been developing is interest earning via tools like Multi-Collateral DAI, Maker Vaults, and Compound.
 According to the IRS tax code, interest earned from these DeFi protocols is taxable interest income reported annual on the Schedule B, Part I (more about DeFi interest crypto taxes).
 Refer to our DeFi and Yield Farming tax guide for a more in-depth discussion on DeFi taxes.

 The easiest, most secure, and most accurate way to get your cryptocurrency taxes done is with CoinTracker.
-CoinTracker’s crypto portfolio calculator and crypto tax software has helped over 10,000 users file their taxes on over $1 billion in crypto assets.
+CoinTracker’s crypto portfolio calculator and crypto tax software has helped over 2 million users file their taxes and track their crypto holdings.
 Get started today!

 To stay up to date on the latest information around cryptocurrency taxes follow @CoinTracker and check out the CoinTracker Blog.